Helga Guderley & John Himmelman

 “The ticket price only covers about 33% of the costs,” says Helga.
 “The rest of the money has to come from somewhere, and the private sector needs to step up.
 If we value music, we have to support it.”

-“The Symphony is a monstrous project,” says John.
+“The Symphony is a massive project,” says John.
 “It takes a lot of effort and planning and money.
 For me, the personal satisfaction of knowing I can help is really great!”